Huntysaurus/art-gallery/README.md

 ![Image Link](https://github.com/Huntysaurus/art-gallery/blob/main/images/Screenshot%202022-08-26%20193821.png)

-On the profile page, The user can view their profile as well as all the pieces they currently own.
+On the profile page, the user can view their profile as well as all the pieces they currently own.
 All owned pieces have clickable functionality that is similar to the functionality from the gallery.

 >note: The user can delete their profile from this page.
 When clicked, a prompt will appear asking to confirm.
 If the user is deleted, they along with all their created pieces will be destroyed from the database and the user will be navigated back to the login page.